MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/navigationview.md

 ### No adaptive behavior

-To disable the automatic adaptive behavior, set PaneDisplayMode to a value other than Auto.
+To disable the automatic adaptive behavior, set PaneDisplayMode to a value other than `Auto`.
 Here, it's set to LeftMinimal, so only the menu button is shown regardless of the window width.

 ![Left navigation no adaptive behavior](images/adaptive-behavior-none.png)<br/>
 _NavigationView with PaneDisplayMode set to LeftMinimal_